kevinzunigacuellar/atmega328p/docs/src/content/docs/getting-started.md

 ## Installation

-To set up your development environment, use Homebrew to install the AVR-GCC toolchain.
+To set up your development environment, use Homebrew to install the `avr-gcc` toolchain.
 Run the following commands:

 ```zsh
 tap osx-cross/avr